 Project 1: Communication Challenges in Precision Oncology

-Dr. Hay and Dr. Hamilton are conducting a project to understand oncology care providers’ communication challenges about the topic of precision medicine.
-In collaboration with colleagues in the MSK ComSkil program, the team is leading a series of focus groups with oncology care providers to better understand their interactions with patients and families regarding innovations in precision oncology and cancer treatments.
+Dr. Hay and Dr. Hamilton recently conducted a project to understand oncology care providers’ communication challenges about the topic of precision medicine.
+In collaboration with colleagues in the MSK ComSkil program, the team led a series of focus groups with oncology care providers to better understand their interactions with patients and families regarding innovations in precision oncology and cancer treatments.

 - Relevant Links: MSK ComSkil Program